WHY DON’T YOUNG PEOPLE WANT KIDS?

 When a group of 32-year-olds were asked to state their reasons for not (yet) having children, around a third of both women and men said they didn’t have a suitable partner.

-Some researchers are blaming technology: our obsession with our phones has put the boot in on human to human socialising.
-The evidence across a number of countries suggests the sharp drop in fertility rates correlates with the same period smartphones became widely adopted.
-According to the FT writer John Burn-Murdoch:
+Some researchers are blaming technology: our obsession with our phones has seriously impacted human to human socialising.
+In one report, the evidence across a number of countries suggests the sharp drop in fertility rates correlates with the same period smartphones became widely adopted, and this is supported by surveys of happiness levels amongst young people where social media is explictly cited as causing anxiety and dissatisfaction.

-“Falling birth rates appear to be part of a broader phenomenon of young adult singledom, isolation and deteriorating wellbeing.
+“Falling birth rates appear to be part of a broader

-Given the likely link to technology and social media, the best hope of reversing the trend may be to change our digital habits — whether through cultural shifts or government regulation.’
+Given the likely link to technology and social media, the best hope of reversing the trend may be to change our digital habits — whether through cultural shifts or government regulation.”

-“It is quite plausible that the modern digital media environment has had profound effects on society that have led to a decline in romantic coupling.”
+It is quite plausible that the modern digital media environment has had profound effects on society that have led to a decline in romantic coupling.